 Originally from the Northern KY area (right across the Ohio River from Cincinnati), I moved to Louisville, KY to attend the University of Louisville where I studied Biology and Philosophy.
 After developing a genuine love for the study of Philosophy, I entered a Bioethics Masters program before transferring to the University of Colorado - Boulder, where I completed my MA in Philosophy and Graduate Certificate in Women and Gender Studies.
 I then entered a PhD program in Philosophy at the University of Western Ontario in Canada, where I am also a member of the Rotman Institute of Philosophy and Time to Attach research team.
 I am currently serving in an elected position on the Graduate Student Council of the American Philosophical Association for a two year term, where I also serve as Secretary.
-I also serve as co-president of our Philosophy Grad Student Association at Western University.

 My research falls within the following areas: Applied Ethics, Bioethics, Philosophy of Illness, Social and Political Philosophy, Feminist Philosophy, Queer Theory, Family and Reproductive Ethics, and Virtue Theory.

 I also have interests in: Psychiatric Ethics, Epistemology of Testimony, Aesthetics, Philosophy of Film, and Ancient Philosophy (especially Aristotle).

 Outside of reading, writing, and teaching philosophy, my passions involve craft beer (occasionally dabbling in brewing), following politics way too closely, and traveling around the world (especially to see live music).
 I am also an avid podcaster, Star Wars nerd, horror film aficionado, and very proud cat mama.

 What limits (if any) can we justify imposing on "free speech" policies?
 What are the appropriate aims and scope of such policies?